Emil Jula: Oțelul Galați

 Three years later, Jula went back to first league football, as he left "U" free of contract and signed with Oțelul Galați where he worked with coach Petre Grigoraș.
 He scored his first goal for Oțelul on 30 September 2006 when he opened the score in a 2–1 home victory against UTA Arad.
 On 22 October he scored the victory goal in a 2–1 win over Steaua București, netting 14 goals until the end of the season, including a hat-trick in a success over Argeș Pitești and two doubles in a draw against Rapid București and a 2–1 victory against Dinamo București.

-He made his debut in European competitions, helping The Steelworkers win the 2007 Intertoto Cup, eliminating Slavija Istočno Sarajevo and Trabzonspor, netting a brace against the first and one goal against the latter.
+He made his debut in European competitions by helping The Steelworkers win the 2007 Intertoto Cup, a campaign where the club eliminated Slavija Istočno Sarajevo and Trabzonspor, with Jula netting a brace against the former and a goal against the latter.
 Subsequently, Oțelul qualified to the UEFA Cup second round where they were defeated 3–1 on aggregate by Lokomotiv Sofia.

 In the 2007–08 season, Jula was the league's second top scorer with 17 goals, having four less than Dinamo's Ionel Dănciulescu, most notably managing a hat-trick in a victory against Gloria Buzău.
 He also netted a brace in the loss to Buzău from the first half of the season, and scored three more doubles in victories against Dacia Mioveni, Pandurii Târgu Jiu and Ceahlăul Piatra Neamț.